 - Money is received for self-generated income without an organized self-employment business and/or self-employment is not filed on the applicant's taxes.
-Examples include odd jobs, childcare, cleaning, donating plasma, etc. - The source of income, business or farm, was not in operation during the previous year and IRS tax forms are not available.
+Examples include odd jobs, childcare, cleaning, donating plasma, etc. Cash jobs are considered selfgenerated income when working for employer(s).
+When receiving cash from an employer(s), report as wages using the Wage Attestation form for the test period. - The source of income, business or farm, was not in operation during the previous year and IRS tax forms are not available.